%201.png)

 -

-Unbiased feedback based on participants' behaviours, opinions, feelings, frustrations, insights ect.
+Unbiased feedback based on participants' behaviours, opinions, feelings, frustrations etc.

 -